What is the Parish Council?

 The Council operates under the Twyford Parish Council standing orders

-Have adopted the following Code of Conduct:
+and has adopted the following Code of Conduct:

 Financial Risk Assessments